Prag8855/aab/content/guides/visit-berlin.md

 ### Prepaid SIM cards for tourists

 You can buy a prepaid SIM card at the airport, and at Vodafone, Telekom and O2 stores.
 Saturn and MediaMarkt also sell and activate SIM cards.
-You must show your passport and a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) to activate the SIM card<sup>1, [2](https://www.expatica.com/de/living/household/german-sim-card-244240/#can)</sup>, but store employees will just use your passport and the address of your hotel.[^11]
+You must show your passport and a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) to activate the SIM card, but store employees will just use your passport and the address of your hotel.[^11]

 **[Information about SIM cards in Germany ➞](https://prepaid-data-sim-card.fandom.com/wiki/Germany)**